Clinic Hours :

 # address :

-4th floor, DTV Building B, 50 Techno Jungang-ro, Yuseong-gu, Daejeon
+4th floor, DTVian Building B, 50 Techno Jungang-ro, Yuseong-gu, Daejeon

-(Above) Small acne on the forehead, brown scar left after squeezing the acne / (Below) After applying the acne medication prescribed, the small acne disappeared and the acne scars and pigmentation were greatly improved.
+(Top) Milia on the forehead and a slight brown scar remaining after squeezing the acne / (Bottom) After applying the acne medication you prescribed, the milia have mostly disappeared and the hyperpigmentation from the acne marks has improved significantly.

-(Left) Side of forehead, pustular acne and whiteheads/(Right) Pustular acne has been greatly reduced and whiteheads have also improved significantly.
+(Left) Side of the forehead, pustular acne and comedonal acne / (Right) Pustular acne has significantly decreased and comedonal acne has also improved a lot.

-It's nice that the nurses give accurate answers to my questions.
+It is great that the nurses also give accurate answers to my questions.